-Work Package 7: Practices of External Collaboration for Service Delivery
+Practices of External Collaboration for Service Delivery (Work Package 7 – WP7)

-With the secondary analysis and literature review, we aim to generate a theoretical framework which combines different types of partnerships, such as networks, collaborative innovation partnerships and co-production arrangements.
+The WP7 team initiated its work with a preparatory literature review and secondary analysis of existing empirical material, with the aim of generating a theoretical framework, which combines different types of partnerships, such as networks, collaborative innovation partnerships and co-production arrangements.

 19 case studies of collaborative eHealth projects were then conducted in five countries (Belgium, Denmark, Estonia, Spain, and the Netherlands).
 With a cross-case analysis of 131 interviews with project coordinators, public and private collaboration partners, and users (e.g. citizens, health care professionals, patients, etc.), the WP7 team investigated the conditions that affect collaborative partnerships in creating innovative public services.
 Collaborating with private stakeholders presents an interesting avenue to stimulate innovation in public services, as it connects knowledge from varied fields and promotes learning processes that facilitate innovation.
 See D7.1 Practices of External Collaboration for Service Delivery.
 Comparative case studies on external collaboration in eHealth partnerships.